boc-tothefuture/openhab-jruby/docs/ruby-basics.md

 ### Block arguments

 Blocks can receive arguments which are passed by its caller.
-We will often encounter this in a [run](docs/usage/execution/run.md) and [triggered](docs/usage/execution/triggered.md) blocks.
+We will often encounter this in {OpenHAB::DSL::Rules::Builder#run run} and {OpenHAB::DSL::Rules::Builder#triggered triggered} blocks.

 ```ruby
 rule 'name' do